clap-rs/clap/examples/tutorial_derive/README.md

 ## Contributing

 New example code:
+- Please update the corresponding section in the [builder tutorial](../tutorial_builder/README.md)
 - Building: They must be added to [Cargo.toml](../../Cargo.toml) with the appropriate `required-features`.
 - Testing: Ensure there is a markdown file with [trycmd](https://docs.rs/trycmd) syntax (generally they'll go in here).